-Murray Plate Group Limited has a zero-tolerance approach to any form of modern slavery.
+Murray Metals Limited has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with transparency in all our business dealings and to put in place effective systems in place to safeguard against any form of modern slavery taking place within the company or our supply chain.

 We have contractual relationships with our key suppliers and a dedicated procurement department to oversee the instruction of major supplier agreements and ensure that adequate procedures are in place.